· AI

 Read those three triggers as a single test: is this task too big and too branching to keep tidy in the main conversation?
 A one-line edit fails that test, so Claude just does it directly.
 “Find every call site of this function, work out which ones are unsafe, and fix them” passes it on all three counts, so Claude delegates.
 The decision is about shape, not difficulty.
 A task can be hard and still stay in the main session if it is linear and self-contained.
 A task can be moderate and still get delegated if it sprawls.

 This is why the handoff is invisible and why that is mostly fine.
 Claude is making a context-management decision on your behalf: keep the noisy, file-heavy, multi-step work out of the conversation you are actually reading, and bring back the result.
 When it routes well, you get a clean main session and a finished task.
 When it routes badly, usually by delegating something small enough that the overhead was not worth it, you pay for a subagent you did not need.
-If you are trying to get a team consistent about when this delegation helps and when it just adds cost, reach out and I am happy to talk it through.

 A fork is a subagent that inherits the entire conversation so far, rather than starting fresh.
 This is a real departure from the textbook picture of a subagent.
 A named subagent like Explore begins empty and has to be told the task from scratch in a delegation message.
 A fork already knows everything your main session knows, because it is a copy of it.
 The isolation it keeps is one-directional: the fork’s own tool calls and file reads stay out of your conversation, so your main context still does not fill with debris, but the fork itself is not working blind.

 That design makes sense for the general-purpose case.
 The tasks Claude routes here are exactly the ones where re-explaining the situation in a delegation message would be expensive and lossy.
 Inheriting the conversation means the fork starts with full context and wastes nothing re-establishing it.
 It is the right trade for complex, deeply-contextual work.
-It also means the general-purpose agent is less “isolated worker” and more “a second instance of this exact session, sent to do the messy part.”
+It also means that, in fork mode, the general-purpose agent is less “isolated worker” and more “a second instance of this exact session, sent to do the messy part.”

 What it costs you